 If the CLE 6.0.UP01 node groups worksheet was saved, copy all CLE 6.0.UP01 worksheet entries beginning with "cray_node_groups.settings.groups.data" into the following location in /tmp/cray_node_groups_worksheet.yaml.
-Do not copy any other data from the CLE 6.0.UP01 worksheet (e.g., cray_node_groups.enabled).
-This example shows an entry for my_node_group.
+Do not copy any other data from the CLE 6.0.UP01 worksheet (e.g., cray node groups.enabled).
+This example shows an entry for my node group.

 '''

 <snip>

------ groups : members ---
+#----- groups : members --

-- - - -

 Node Group Member List (type=list, level=REQUIRED)

-#

 Guidance:

 Supply the name of the nodes that are members of this group.
 For CLE nodes,

-#

 this is the c-name of the node.
 If an SMW node is included in the group,

-#

 enter the output of the 'hostid' command from the SMW node.
 For eLogin

-#

 <snip>

 #

-#

 END 'groups' FIELD SPECIFICATION

 'groups' DATA

 #@@@@@@@@@@@@ PLACE NODE GROUPS DATA FROM

-#@@@@@@@@@@@@@ /some/safe/location/cray node groups worksheet.yaml HERE

-cray_node_groups.settings.groups.data.my_node_group.members:

-- c0-0c0s0n0
+#@@@@@@@@@@@@ /some/safe/location/cray_node_groups_worksheet.yaml HERE

+cray node groups.settings.groups.data.my node group.members:

+-c0-0c0s\overline{0}n0

 - c1-1c1s1n1

 DEFAULT CRAY DATA BEGINS HERE ###

 cray node groups.settings.groups.data.group name.compute nodes: null

-cray node groups.settings.groups.data.compute nodes.description: Default node
+cray_node_groups.settings.groups.data.compute nodes.description: Default node

-group

 which contains all the compute nodes for the current partition.

 cray node groups.settings.groups.data.compute nodes.members:

 - platform:compute

 <snip>

 '''